|

 of blissful domesticity tugging along the torpid, zombie-like Todd in

+her wake.
 And let’s hear it for the gore!
 I couldn’t talk

 about the amazing look of Sweeney Todd without discussing the buckets of